 This area of study explores how humans have understood and interacted with Australian outdoor environments over time.
-Students examine the unique nature of Australian outdoor environments and investigate a range of human relationships with outdoor environments, from various Indigenous peoples' cultural experiences, through to the influence of several major historical environmental events and issues following European colonisation.
+Students examine the unique nature of Australian outdoor environments and investigate a range of human relationships

 Case studies are used to analyse the role of environmental movements in changing human relationships with outdoor environments at state and local level, and their influence on the development of government policies.